peterjah/abucoin/README.md

 todo:
-Use a database to store transactions
+Use a database to store transactions store trade fees